chenming7777/FarmE/preprocessing_data/solar_data/README.md

 - vento_vel: wind speed (meters/second)
 - rainfall: rain precipitation

 The electrical data collected from the inverter are avaiable in csv files in folder inverter.
 Each csv file is named according to the day of the collected data.
-Ex: 20191004.csv has data from October, 4th, 2019.
-The data in the csv file are presented in 1min intervals.
-- dia_mes_ano: year, month, and day
-- hora_minuto: hour and minutes (24h format)

 - P_AC: alternate power (W)
 - I_AC: alternate current (A)
 - I_DC: direct current (A)
 - V_AC: alternate voltage (V)
 - V_DC: direct voltage (V)
-- IRR: (W/m2)

 Contact us
 =========================